 This ad takes the common idea that our Moms don’t know how to text, but they text nonetheless and make countless mistakes.
 What makes this so funny is that, even if you haven’t personally experienced getting a “bad” text from your mother, you can easily appreciate the situation.

-Remember the Bud Light “Real Men of Genius” campaign?
-It was all about signing power ballads about the absurd things men really do on their nights out — and they hit home so well, they were hilarious.
+Remember the Bud Light “Real Men of Genius” campaign from the early 2000s?
+It was all about signing power ballads about the absurd things men really do on their nights out.
+And they hit home so well.

-Now, does this rule hold for every funny ad?
-Of course not—but it sure holds for the majority of them.
+Now, do these rules hold for every funny ad?
+Of course not—but they sure hold for the majority of them.
 When you’re tasked with writing a funny ad, the first thing to do is to identify what actually happens in real life that relates to the product or service you’re trying to sell.
 Explore everything that happens with, without, and around your product/service and industry.
 Chances are there are treasure troves of humor just waiting to be discovered.

 Your turn!
 What are your favorite funny ads?
 Do they hold to the making fun of real life/making fun of perceptions rule?
 Let us know in the comments below!